AdobeDocs/indesign-api-docs/README.md

     }
 }
 ```
-For more information around this, please refer to the API documentation. -->
+For more information about this, please refer to the API documentation. -->
 ### Custom fonts
 Custom fonts or user fonts can be provided as a regular asset.
 Here’s an example:
 ```json